 A lively group of poets has been meeting monthly in and around the city of Wells, Somerset, for over fifteen years.
 There is usually a guest poet in the first half, time for drinks and conversation in the interval, and readings from the floor in the second half.
 These do not need to be pre-booked; just turn up and you will be made welcome.

-Guest poets booked so far for 2018 are as follows:
+Guest poets booked so far for the rest of 2018 are as follows: